11 Chocolate Liqueur Cocktails for a Decadent Sip

 Best for: Elegant meals, intimate celebrations

-Among classic dessert cocktails, this one stands out, with chocolate liqueur anchoring bright apricot flavours and cocoa depth.
+This drink stands out from classic dessert cocktails, with chocolate liqueur anchoring bright apricot notes and adding cocoa depth.
 It’s elegant and satisfying without being overly rich.
-The Viennese Chocolate Cake is also a fun drink to serve as, it’s a ‘shortie’ — a small, indulgent sip.
+The Viennese Chocolate Cake is also a fun drink to serve as it’s a ‘shortie’ — a small, indulgent sip.

 Ingredients